Azure/api-management-developer-portal/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

-## Is your portal managed or self-hosted?
+## Is self-hosted portal?

-Managed / Self-hosted
+Yes / No
+> [!WARNING]
+> "Managed developer portal issues" will be closed automatically.
+See above for more details.

 ## Release tag or commit SHA (if using self-hosted version)